 Instant coffee now, generally speaking, has a very similar flavor profile to a ground coffee equivalent.
 They do have a slightly more pronounced bitter taste, but not overtly so than average ground coffee.

 They obviously do not go through the same brewing process.

 Coffee grounds, on the other hand, have a much fresher taste, and notably so when you have stored your grounds perfectly as I described above and grinding them immediately before you brew your cup of coffee.

 They are also much more aromatic than instant coffee where you don’t have a generic coffee scent.
 You can notice the unique aromas from each bean and their origins – both from the beans and the brewed coffee.

 Instant Coffee Vs Ground Coffee Caffeine Content

 When it comes to the caffeine content, freshly ground coffee beans have a greater caffeine content than instant coffee.
-There are two important reason why this is the case.
+There are two important reasons why this is the case.